Bike Frames: Understanding the Implicit Portrayal of Cyclists in the News: DATA COLLECTION AND ANNOTATION

-\paragraph{Positive.} A positive perception is meant to reflect the reader's interpretation of the writer's headline as being positive about the cyclist.
+\textbf{\textit{Positive}.} A positive perception reflects the reader's interpretation of the writer's headline as being positive about the cyclist.
 This can manifest in multiple ways.
 For example, the headline \begin{quote} \textbf{Example:} A Plover man donated a kidney to save a stranger.
 Now he's cycling cross-country to raise awareness. - Stevens Point Journal \end{quote} discusses how a cyclist is raising awareness for organ donation.
-On the other hand, there are many examples where an accident is discussed where direct mention of severe injuries is described by the cyclist.
+On the other hand, there are many examples where an accident is discussed where the cyclist describes direct mention of severe injuries.
 For instance, the headline \begin{quote} \textbf{Example:} Speeding taxi drags cyclist to his death, leaves another injured - DispatchLIVE \end{quote} describes a cyclist being killed in an accident.
-In such gruesome (i.e., descriptive) descriptions, annotators assumed that the writer was expressing negative sentiment towards the driver.
+In such gruesome (i.e., descriptive) descriptions, annotators assumed that the writer expressed a negative sentiment towards the driver.
 Yet, the writer's perception of the cyclist is positive, i.e., the writer would not write such a descriptive narrative of the accident if they thought negatively about the cyclist.
-Hence, even though the writer is reporting a gruesome event, it is perceived to be to raise awareness about the driver's actions.
+Hence, even though the writer reports a gruesome event, it is perceived to raise awareness about the driver's actions.
 Less descriptive headlines were labeled as neutral.
-This has been shown to be the case in prior work by \citet{joye2015domesticating} where establishing an emotional bond (e.g., ``panic and chaos everywhere'') can be a tactic to get the audience to care.
+This is the case in prior work by \citet{joye2015domesticating} where establishing an emotional bond (e.g., ``panic and chaos everywhere'') can be a tactic to get the audience to care.
 Finally, in \begin{quote} \textbf{Example:} Remorseful taxi driver keeps license after cyclist crash - alloaadvertiser.com \end{quote}